bryanzhou/mail_sender/README.md

 RUN ENV :

 1. apache + php  or nginx + php
-2. linux server with sendmail service or postfix service (you can use yum install postfix to install the dependency if you are user a centos server like me )
+2. linux server with sendmail service or postfix service (you can use yum install postfix to install the dependency if you are using an centos server like me )

 USAGE: